m8liaang/simple-text-analyzer/README.md

 ## Projects in Repository
 ### DNA Base Counter and Complementary Strand Generator
-A text-based program that counts the bases of an input DNA strand and generates its complementary strand.
+A text-based program that counts the bases of an input DNA strand and generates its RNA and complementary strand.